Trolling for Walleye with Crankbaits

 15-20 feetIdeal for suspending walleyes relating to offshore structure and deeper flats

-20-25 feetUse when walleyes are really hugging bottom on deeper bars, humps, shelves
+20-25 feetUse when walleyes are on the bottom, humps, shelves

 25+ feetUse when walleyes are hugging bottom on deeper bars, humps, shelves